CroudTech/Croud-Style-Guide/src/components/shared/misc/croud-summarised-mutli-selector.md

     <croud-summarised-multi-selector v-model="summarisedDropdownTwo" :options="listExamples.basic" :readOnly="true" />

 ### Custom Fields and Default Summary
-In this example we have provided a fields map so the value used on selction is name rather than the id which is provided in the options array (default behaviour), as we have a list of channels here a custom summary placeholder is set to show 'Select a channel'
+In this example we have provided a fields map so the value used on selection is name rather than the id which is provided in the options array (default behaviour), as we have a list of channels here a custom summary placeholder is set to show 'Select a channel'

     <croud-summarised-multi-selector  v-model="summarisedDropdownThree" :options="summarisedChannels" :fields="{ title: 'name', value: 'name' }" defaultSummary="Select a channel" placeholder="Select a channel" />